 So, what’s yoga therapy?
 Well, it’s different from “just” yoga because yoga therapy’s sole purpose is to help a person find their way to reach better health–whether physical, emotional or mental–regardless of their fitness level, body type and mobility.
 Its works in one-on-one private sessions or in (very) small group classes only.

 Let’s have a look at the field.
-We’re just over 5,000 yoga therapists certified by The International Association of Yoga Therapists (IAYT).
+We’re just around 3,800 yoga therapists certified by The International Association of Yoga Therapists (IAYT).
 And that’s in the whole world.
 So, each of us faces a huge challenge—we’re breaking grounds and making the field.
 You’re probably wondering what’s IAYT.
 It’s a non-profit founded in the late 80’s in the Western U.S. by a handful of yogis and doctors.
 In recent years, the IAYT released training standards for yoga teachers who want to teach yoga therapy and for yoga studios that want to offer a yoga therapy training program.
 The organization is also working on establishing yoga as a respected and recognized therapy, just like counseling, massage therapy, etc, at the federal level.
 Yes, we’ve got a long way to go.
 So, in the meantime, we’re helping our clients heal.

 Who can benefit from yoga therapy?
 About anyone who’s interested in diving deeper in their healing journey: people who want to be present to what is really going on with them, people who are going through anxiety or grief, people who are in post-surgery recovery, cancer patients and survivors, the list goes on.